Open 361 Days a Year: Admissions 10:00am – 3:30pm; park closes at 4:30pm

 Range: Domestic chickens are found throughout the world.

 Diet: In the wild, chickens eat seeds, insects, small reptiles, and sometimes small mice.
-Here at the nature center, we give them seeds, fruits, and vegetables.
+Here at the Nature Center, we give them seeds, fruits, and vegetables.

 Our Flock

-Date of Birth: February 5, 2018
+Date of Birth: Hatched Spring 2024

 Meet our other animals